 Access to safe water and sanitation is an absolute prerequisite for nutrition.

-High levels of malnutrition in some countries may result in an 11% loss to GDP..
+High levels of malnutrition in some countries may cause an 11% loss to GDP..

 SDG 12.
 Responsible Consumption and Production